From the moment shots rang out at lunchtime on November 22nd 1963, talk of conspiracy has surrounded the assassination of President John F. Kennedy.

 The description of the assassin

-The single bullet theory cannot be true
+The single bullet theory

 The medical evidence provided the official 'lone gunman' scenario with problems from the beginning.